EXPEDITE YOUR SEARCH FOR A

 In identifying your specific professional talent on-demand, you have options on what basis you are considering:

 The Thor Group Task Methodology provides 3 distinct professional experience/skill levels to facilitate your company’s project needs.
 Each level comes with a corresponding salary and/or hourly rate, allowing you to choose the option that aligns with your situation and budget.
-This approach offers tailored Business Intelligent Analyst or BI Analyst salary benchmarks and/or hourly service rate ranges based on your specific criteria and geographic requirements.
+This approach offers tailored Business Intelligence Analyst or BI Analyst salary benchmarks and/or hourly service rate ranges based on your specific criteria and geographic requirements.

 Get Top Talent Fast